Ahmedhelmy006/Track-the-Number-of-Followers/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Example Workflow (GitHub Actions)
-Here’s a brief description of the GitHub Actions workflow used in this project:
+**Here’s a brief description of the GitHub Actions workflow used in this project:**

-### Run Frequency: Every 6 hours
+-Run Frequency: Every 6 hours
-### Environment: Ubuntu-latest with Python 3.12 and Playwright installed.
+-Environment: Ubuntu-latest with Python 3.12 and Playwright installed.